plaxy314/dinger/_posts/2025-12-30-self-organizing-intelligence.md

 once considered the exclusive domain of human cognition[^deep-learning].
-Despite their impressive performance, these systems differ fundamentally from biological intelligence in their reliance on large training datasets, lack of grounding in the physical world, and absence of intrinsic goals or agency[^ai-foundational-issues].
+Despite their impressive performance, these systems differ fundamentally from biological intelligence in their reliance on large training datasets, lack of grounding in the physical world, and absence of intrinsic goals or agency.

-By contrast, biological systems are self-organizing and intelligence emerges spontaneously without central planning or explicit training.
-A striking example can be seen through the collective behavior of ants.
+By contrast, biological systems are self-organizing, with intelligence emerging spontaneously without central planning or explicit training.
+A striking example is the collective behavior of ants.

 {% include embed/youtube.html id='3-98z00A4S8' %}